Dont65/Game-D-D/README.md

     ```bash
     npm run dev
     ```
-    The application will start, and you can begin your adventure in your browser or console (depending on the project implementation).
+    The application will start, and you can begin your adventure in your browser.